ViRu-ThE-ViRuS/VectorSessions/QuestionSets/PythonLanguage/ClassesAndObjects/Questions.md

 - `spend_money` (to blow that shit away!)
 - `__str__` (to print everything)

 **Make an object and call the various functions.
-They should all print something when called**
+They should all print something when called.**